 To sum up, well water may contain bacteria, sediments, minerals, heavy metals, and other impurities.
 Some of these pollutants can harm your health, especially when they contain microbes and bacteria that can cause serious illness.
 So does well water need to be filtered?
 Of course, it is necessary to filter the well water.
 Filtering well water can help purify the water, removing these impurities, making the water safe to drink, while also improving the taste of the water.

 If your well water is turbid, it may contain sediment.
 Sediment contamination is more likely to occur in porous rock or connected to metal pipes, which may contain sediment, sand, stones, or rust.
-So installing a sediment filter is your first choice.
-The sediment filter is the coarse filter for the whole house water, generally installed behind the household water meter, the main function is to intercept particle impurities, sediment, and rust to the household water pipes.
+So installing a whole house sediment filter is your first choice.
+The sediment filter is the coarse filter for the whole house water filtration, generally installed behind the household water meter, the main function is to intercept particle impurities, sediment, and rust to the household water pipes.
 The sediment water purifier has the following two outstanding advantages.